Eqicfeng/crawler/README.md

 auto.sh --- shell script to execute python file

-ngrok --- a tool which uses Reverse Proxy helps the website could be visited on the Internet
+ngrok --- a tool which uses Reverse Proxy helps the website could be visited on the Internet （./ngrok http localhost:80）

 ##  I use XAMPP to build a website, just copy the folder "HTML5" to the folder "htdocs" of XAMPP